florianschanda/miss_hit/README.md

   too.

 * A style checker in the tradition of simple lint tools (checks indentation, naming schemes, white space).
-This tool would also enforce the "safe" subset by virtue of refusing to parse offensive constructs such as [1+ + +1]

 * A data-flow analysis tool to detect e.g. unused or uninitalised variables.

-* A code generator (intended targets C and SPARK) which doesn't suck.
-If you want an example of what sucks, just look at what MATLAB (R) does with mod(a, b), and then you know why this is needed.
+* A code generator (intended targets C and SPARK) that precisely follows the documented semi-formal semantics.

 * A VC generation tool (either under-approximate BMC or deductive).

-* A qualification pack.
+* A qualification pack that maps the semi-formal semantics we decided to any specific MATLAB (R) version, demonstrating that the semantics are precisely correct or a safe over-approximation.

 ## Correctness